ScientistSteve/Bliss-Android/README.md

 ## Contributing

 Contributions are welcome!
 We welcome any type of contribution, not only code.
-For example, you can help improve the [wiki](https://wiki.angelauramc.dev/) or submit bug reports and feature requests.
+For example, you can help improve the [wiki](https://AngelAuraMC.github.io/), contribute to the [translations](https://crowdin.com/project/pojavlauncher), or submit bug reports and feature requests.

 Any code change should be submitted as a pull request.
 The description should explain what the code does and give steps to execute it.